 We used a shortcut trail from Steve's friends house up to the Maunawili Connector trail, and from there we hiked along the Maunwili Demo trail, until we reached our ridge.

 After 3 miles of walking, we checked our maps and decided to jump in the uluhe on a nice graded spot.
 The next 0.4 miles was a continuous bushwhack through thick ferns.
-We didn't stop until we reached the bottom of the hill (picture below), just couple of breathers while we changed positions in bushwhacking.
+We didn't stop until we reached the bottom of the hill (picture below).
 We thought naively that after the "uluhell" is over, we will have an easier time navigating uphill through the tress.

 While getting closer to the hill in front of us, we found some good looking pink ribbons, possibly leftover from Scott's group from couple years ago.
 Pink ribbons made Steve happy, because he was getting worried that we might loose the trail?
 What trail?

-After like 45 minutes we reached the bottom of the hill and the uluhe turned into something else...Well, let's just say that this section was one of the worst if not the worst part of the whole climb.
+After like 45 minutes the uluhe turned into something else...Well, let's just say that this section was one of the worst if not the worst part of the whole climb.
 It was a lot of thick vegetation, dry, rotten trees, invasive clidemia, ie'ie plants and their vines constantly blocking our way.
 Top of that in one section we even encountered a lot of cat claw with it's nasty thorns.

 How we were moving in this section, the terrain started to get steeper until at one point we hit a rock wall.
 Stacy tried to look for a way top go straight up, but it wasn't an option.
 We had to go right to contour somehow the wall until we could climb up safely.